JoelEager/terminal-mines/README.md

 pip install terminal-mines
 ```

+Once installed, use the `mines` command to start a new game.

 **For help, controls, and usage run `mines --help` after installing.**

 If you'd like to set `terminal-mines` up for local development run these commands: